-BSP is an independent full-service law firm, based in Luxembourg, that is committed to providing quality legal services to its domestic and international clients in all aspects of Luxembourg business law.
-Its multilingual lawyers work side by side with clients to help them reach their objectives and to support them with tailor-made legal advice, creating professional relationships based on mutual trust and respect.
+Bonn Steichen & Partners is an independent full-service law firm, based in Luxembourg, that is committed to providing quality legal services to its domestic and international clients in all aspects of Luxembourg business law.
+Its multilingual lawyers work side by side with clients to help them reach their objectives and to support them with tailor-made legal advice, creating in the process professional relationships based on mutual trust and respect.
 The team at BSP has developed particular expertise in banking and finance, capital markets, corporate law, dispute resolution, employment law, investment funds, intellectual property, private wealth, real estate and tax.
-The lawyers' know-how and ability to work in cross-practice teams, and to adapt swiftly to new laws and regulations, have enabled them to provide timely and integrated legal assistance that is vital to the success of each client's business.
+In these practice areas, as in others, the lawyers' know-how and ability to work in cross-practice teams, and to adapt swiftly to new laws and regulations, have enabled them to provide their clients with the timely and integrated legal assistance vital to the success of each client's business.